-05 Annexes Improving patients' health is the result of a comprehensive action plan the Group is implementing.
+Improving patients' health is the result of a comprehensive action plan the Group is implementing.
 The main initiatives for 2020 are described below.

 We worked relentlessly to deliver on business continuity and protect our patients.
 In an unprecedented year like 2020, we worked tirelessly to deliver continuity of both supplies and treatments.

 "The work we have done during the pandemic for me it has been very important: Important for our patients because we ensured continuity of the work of the company; important for the company for the same reason, because we were able to continue our work; important for our families because I brought home a salary and important for me as a person because it made me feel as though I was playing an active and important part during this phase".
-Chiesi employee

-"We were afraid to get infected among ourselves because there was always that low level fear.
+Chiesi employee always that low level fear.
 Nevertheless, every morning I remember waking up with a smile on my face for coming to work and producing drugs that were useful at that time".
 Chiesi employee